mastercomfig/mastercomfig/docs/customization/custom_configs.md

 !!! warning
     These steps are entirely optional and are only for advanced customization.

+You can change the name of your `user/autoexec` using the `autoexec_c` alias and the name of your `user/modules.cfg` using the `modules_c` alias.
+This means your user preferences can have multiple different options, sort of like presets, but for your own preferences!
+Change these aliases in-game and use the `apply_user` command to apply your new user selections.
+This can be used for having different quality choices or game configurations for different scenarios or mood.

 You can change the name of your custom class configs using the `class_config_classname` alias.
 For example, you can put `alias class_config_heavyweapons"exec user/myheavy.cfg"` in `tf/cfg/user/autoexec.cfg` if you want to use the file `tf/cfg/user/myheavy.cfg` for Heavy.